 If someone ever tells you that you eat too much hummus remove them from your social circle.
 Nobody should tolerate that kind of negativity.
 Seriously though.
 Hummus is my favourite snack and I never get bored of it.
 Why?
 Because there are endless possibilities.

-- 200g (7 0z) roasted and peeled beetroot, alternatively pickled
+- 200 g beetroot, alternatively pickled roasted and peeled - alternatively pickled

 - 2 tbsp tahini